stevewm/homelab/kubernetes/mini/README.md

 # 'mini' cluster

 <!--include-start-->
 This cluster consists of four miniPCs from Dell and HP.
-Each PC has the same specification:
+Each has the same specification:

 - **CPU**: Intel i5 7500T
 - **RAM**: 32GB DDR4